ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the [Open Projects IPR Statements](https://github.com/oasis-open-projects/administration/blob/master/IPR_STATEMENTS.md) page.

-This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published, and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this section are included on all such copies and derivative works.
+This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published, and distributed, in whole or in part, without restrictions of any kind, provided that the above copyright notice and this section are included on all such copies and derivative works.
 However, this document itself may not be modified in any way, including by removing the copyright notice or references to OASIS, except as needed for the purpose of developing any document or deliverable produced by an OASIS Open Project (in which case the rules applicable to copyrights, as set forth in the OASIS IPR Policy, must be followed) or as required to translate it into languages other than English.

 The limited permissions granted above are perpetual and will not be revoked by OASIS or its successors or assigns.